 ENDING TIME AND PLACE

 After meeting at the bike shop in Santa Rosa, we will shuttle north to Hopland right on the Russian River in Mendocino County.
-We'll begin with a warm up along the East Side Road through beautiful vineyard lands.
+We’ll begin with a warm up along the East Side Road through beautiful vineyard lands.
 Then we will cross the valley into Ukiah for our first Category I climb of the trip.
-Orr Springs Road takes us west and up through rolling oak woodlands and then drops us into our first view of California's magnificent Redwoods.
-We'll make our way to the Anderson Valley, the home of some excellent wineries and a tasty brewpub.
-Our goal is Boonville, a tiny farming town that once had its own dialect developed by school children over 100 years ago.
-We'll teach you some of the key phrases tonight at the Boonville Hotel, an unpretentious but elegant hotel and restaurant.
-TOTAL MILEAGE - 75 miles
+Orr Springs Road takes us west and up through rolling oak woodlands and then drops us into our first view of California’s magnificent Redwoods.
+We’ll make our way to the Anderson Valley, the home of excellent wineries and a brewpub.
+Our goal is Boonville, a tiny farming town that once had its own dialect, developed by school children over 100 years ago.
+TOTAL MILEAGE: 75 miles

-Our pal Scot Nicol dares you to find a better road ride in the world, "King's Ridge has it all, hard climbs, fun twisty descents, coastal tailwinds, a few miles of mellow dirt road, all topped off by massive spectacular top-of-the-world views."
-Mention King's to a local and you'll get a respectful nod.
-It's that good.
-We begin with a shuttle over to Duncan Mills and warm up along the Austin Creek drainage, then the real ride begins.
-One magazine editor calls this ride "God's cycling theme park" and another said "without a doubt, the most beautiful road I have ever ridden."
+Our pal Scot Nicol dares you to find a better road ride in the world, “King’s Ridge has it all, hard climbs, fun twisty descents, coastal tailwinds, a few miles of mellow dirt road, all topped off by massive spectacular top-of-the-world views.”
+Mention King’s to a local and you’ll get a respectful nod.
+It’s that good.
+We begin with a shuttle over to Duncan Mills and warm up along the Austin Creek drainage.
+Then the real ride begins.
+One magazine editor calls this ride “God’s cycling theme park” and another said “without a doubt, the most beautiful road I have ever ridden.”
 We finish the ride with a gorgeous downwind coastal cruise into the town of Bodega Bay for our final night of feasting.
-TOTAL MILEAGE - 70, with 5,500 feet of climbing
+TOTAL MILEAGE: 70 miles, with 5,500 feet of climbing

 Physical Difficulty: Moderate to Advanced.